carylstuart77/MyTrainerAndI/README.md

 * Trainer Screen:
   1) Validate Sets and Reps entries; If nothing entered, default to 4 Sets and 12 Reps.
   2) Validate Day of week is selected.
-  3) Enable Save Button to updated DB (.
+  3) Enable Save Button to updated DB.
-  4) Delete entries in DB for that day and insert new entry for that day.
+  4) Delete day record in DB and insert new record (or update record).

 * Day's Schedule:
   1) Add Save Button and enable it to update Day's Sets, Reps and lbs.